 Superfresh Baggies sweatpants.
 These are the other sweatpants I am always wearing (and they are on the cover of LIFTOFF!).
 I love them, but the brand does sort of arcane-to-me streewear-style drops, meaning they don't keep running stock, but do limited releases of different colorways.
 If you want to get on top of this, the best way is to follow their Instagram for updates.

 A subscription to the only newsletter than many, many people can stand to read about health and fitness stuff.
 Hello :) Unfortunately there is no easy way to do this through my platform, but I feel sure you can find a classy way to tuck some money into your favorite would-be lifter's pocket with a card and let them handle the signup part.

 A lever belt.
 I actually have not one, but two of these.
 They are easily resellable and even though I fluctuate up and down about ten pounds, I've only had to adjust the lever by taking out the screws a handful of times in several years.
 These are way, way better than prong belts.

-Powerblocks.
-The adjustable dumbbell of choice of the Beasties Discord!
+Adjustable dumbbells.
+The adjustable dumbbells of choice of the Beasties Discord are the Bowflex Selecttech 552 dumbbells and the Powerblock Sport 50.
 Yes, they are wildly expensive.
-Look for a used pair, in my opinion, or assuage your price guilt by telling yourself they are cheaper than... [does quick mental math] seven to nine years of a Planet Fitness membership, and you can always resell your own.
+Look for a used pair, in my opinion, or assuage your price guilt by telling yourself they are cheaper than... [does quick mental math] seven to nine years of a Planet Fitness membership.
+You can always resell your own.

 Knee sleeves.
 I've never had any sleeves other than the SBD ones, in part because few other sleeves are as widely federation-approved.
 The A7 brand sleeves are a recent exception; they even have IPF approval.